ge-flight-analytics/EmsApi.Client/csharp/README.md

 ## Todo
 * Implement the rest of the routes.
-* Figure out if an example project can reference the library by the VS Project reference thing.
 * Implement trusted service authentication, only user / pass works currently.
 * Figure out if there are threading issues with the authentication class.
     * Specifically if there's a problem with race conditions when getting a new token.